antoniobytedev-vitis/vitis-workshop/course/2.pipeline/2.4 choosing where to pipeline/exercise/solution.md

     }
 }
 ```
+By using pipeline outside the loop it unrolls it completely increasing performance almost twenty fold, despite it only increasing resources by a factor of 5.

 ## Finished table
 | Metric                        | **Without Pipelining** | **With #pragma HLS PIPELINE in the `inside loop`** | **With #pragma HLS PIPELINE in the `outside loop`** |
 | ----------------------------- | ---------------------- | ------------------------------- | ---------------------------------- |